nvbn/thefuck/CONTRIBUTING.md

 can to fix that.
 Actually, maybe we already have, so first thing to do is to update The Fuck and see if the bug is still there.

-If it is (sorry again), check if the problem hasn't already been reported and if not, just open an issue on [GitHub](https://github.com/nvbn/thefuck) with the following basic information:
+If it is (sorry again), check if the problem has not already been reported and if not, just open an issue on [GitHub](https://github.com/nvbn/thefuck) with the following basic information:
   - the output of `thefuck --version` (something like `The Fuck 3.1 using